Best Wedding Checklist (2018) with a Free PDF

 - Find your stationery: As a general rule, you’ll want to send out the “save the date” about four months before the wedding.
 If you’re having a destination wedding, plan to send these out at least eight months in advance.
 Your formal invites should go out two months before the ceremony.

-- Order the dress: Guys get a little bit more time (order your tux around six months), while ladies will want to order their dress at the six- to eight-month point.
+- Order the dress: Guys get a little bit more time (order your tux around six months), while ladies will want to order their dress at the six- to the eight-month point.

 - Live it up: Hen and stag parties, anybody?
 Start putting your groomsmen and bridesmaids to work if you want a fiesta.